axon4/form-validation/README.md

-# Form Validation
+# Form-Validation

-* Validate your form and guide the user with visual cues.
+* validate form and guide user with visual cues
-* Valid submitted data is tabled in the console.
+* valid submitted-data tabled in conSole

 ## Stack